Cyoo9/Big-and-Little-Matching-Platform/README.md

 Javascript ejs used for templating.

 How to run:
-1. Create a postgres server with the following information:
+-  Create a postgres server with the following information:
-    a. user: postgresql
+    1. user: postgresql
-    b. password: password(make sure root user(postgresql) password is password)
+    2. password: password(make sure root user(postgresql) password is password)
-    c. localhost: 5432
+    3. localhost: 5432
-    d. database name: dbase
+    4. database name: dbase
-2. Copy and paste the code from queries.sql file(EXCEPT THE COMMENTED CODE AT THE BOTTOM), into psql shell to create the tables.
+-  Copy and paste the code from queries.sql file(EXCEPT THE COMMENTED CODE AT THE BOTTOM), into psql shell to create the tables.
-3. Run node server.js in the commandline
+-  Run node server.js in the commandline
-4. Enter 127.0.0.1:3000/ in the web browser to access our site.
+-  Enter 127.0.0.1:3000/ in the web browser to access our site.

 Features/Functions: